Class Teachers – Mrs Zoe Clayton (EYFS leader) and Mrs Charlotte Charlesworth

 Teaching assistant – Ms Nicola Downey and Miss Rachael Peace

 It is vital that the children have suitable outdoor clothing in school at all times.
 Children will be outside in the Outdoor Learning Area every day, what ever the weather, so please ensure they have coats and sun hats and that they can fasten these items independently.

 Reception – The Rockets

-Reception has its own special name – “The ‘Superheroes”, because we can do absolutely anything!
+Reception has its own special name – “The ‘Rockets”, because we aim high!